Emeritus Professor David Beanland Scholarship

 - be an Australian or New Zealand citizen or Australian permanent resident

-- be enrolled full-time in the standard semester 1 and 2 2021 in a four year Bachelor of Engineering degree at RMIT
+- be enrolled full-time in a four year Bachelor of Engineering degree at RMIT

 - be able to demonstrate academic achievement:

-- first year students must have completed year 12 in 2020 with a minimum ATAR of 90, or
+- first year students must have completed year 12 in the previous year with a minimum ATAR of 90, or

 - be able to demonstrate financial and/or educational disadvantage such as: